netunicorn/netunicorn/architecture/general_design.md

 Frontend is a separate module that’s located on a user side.
 It's a single point of interaction with the system for user.
 Frontend:
 - contains building blocks for tasks/DAGs
-- connects to System Engine to provide information about available infrastructure
+- connects to System Engine to provide users information about available infrastructure
 - allows user to interact with system (prepare, start, and cancel experiments, receive status, etc.)
 - allows user to attach additional infrastructures to the system See [Frontend README](frontend/README.md) for further information.